 Sets audio device.

 Used to read and set the tally status.
 When setting the tally state is specified in the value parameter.
 Available states are off, preview, previewoff, program, programoff, selected & selected off.
 An optional second value parameter (default is 0) can be added which is a zero-based index to the bus sending the command, enabling multiple buses to drive the same tally.
 A reference count will be kept and only when zero will a tally go in the off-state.
 Note that when dealing with single tallies, program state will always take precedence over preview state.
+When reading the possible return values are an empty string, "preview", "program" & "selected".

 Reads or sets the video source.